The Most Read Books on Goodreads This Week

 Just for the Summer (Part of Your World #3) by Abby Jimenez

+Emily Henry may be the big name in romance, but Abby Jimenez is giving her a run for her money.
+This summer romance is the third book in a series that started with Part of Your World, but it can be read as a standalone.
+Last week, it was marked as read by almost 19,000 people.

-#3 in Japan: A Court of Thorns and Roses by Sarah J. Maas
+Australia: A Court of Mist and Fury (A Court of Thorns and Roses #2) by Sarah J. Maas

 #2: